inbzar/docs/apps/docs/content/modules/taxes/taxes.md

 ## Tax Calculation Strategy

 The tax calculation strategy is used to calculate taxes based on a set of line items, tax lines, and a context during checkout.
-The strategy is used throughout the Medusa backend, such as when calculating the totals of a cart.
+The strategy is used throughout the InBzar backend, such as when calculating the totals of a cart.

-Medusa defines a default tax calculation strategy.
+InBzar defines a default tax calculation strategy.
 It calculates the taxes of line items and shipping methods, and returns the total of the two.

 You can override the tax calculation strategy to define a calculation strategy that works for your use case.